 Also of interest is that Loma Linda has more people living here who work in computers and math than 95% of the places in the US.

 Loma Linda, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

-The education level of Loma Linda ranks among the highest in the nation.
-Of the 25-and-older adult population in Loma Linda, 46.68% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Loma Linda is one of the most well-educated cities in the nation.
+45.24% of adults in Loma Linda have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

-The per capita income in Loma Linda in 2018 was $28,263, which is middle income relative to California and the nation.
-This equates to an annual income of $113,052 for a family of four.
+The per capita income in Loma Linda in 2018 was $28,285, which is lower middle income relative to California, and middle income relative to the rest of the US.
+This equates to an annual income of $113,140 for a family of four.
 However, Loma Linda contains both very wealthy and poor people as well.

 The most common language spoken in Loma Linda is English.
 Other important languages spoken here include Spanish and Tagalog.